Abhik

 TUTOR

 Hi!
 I’m Abhik!
-I grew up in the suburbs of Washington D.C., in Ellicott City, Maryland.
-After graduating high school, where I was Maryland State Champion in Policy Debate, I attended college at the University of California, Berkeley.
+I grew up in the suburbs of Washington, D.C., in Ellicott City, Maryland.
+After graduating from high school, where I was a Maryland State Champion in Policy Debate, I attended college at the University of California, Berkeley.
 At Berkeley, I studied the Political Economy of East Asia and took several years of Korean.
 While in college, I served in a variety of leadership roles, including Captain of the Berkeley Policy Debate Team, Senior World Editor of the Berkeley Political Review, President of the Bay Area Urban Debate League Bears, and Senior Advisor to the Berkeley Chapter of Project Rishi.
 While at Berkeley, I also interned in the Office of Policy of the U.S. Agency for International Development, where I discovered my passion for combating global poverty.

 Previous